BIOS3010/Module-10-HTS/00-Get_started.md

   * to go back to the terminal prompt, press the `q` key
 * To activate a specific program, run `module load software_name/version`

 For the rest of the HTS module, we will use `sra-tools`, `fastqc` and `fastp`.
 These are actually not pre-installed, and we will use the package manager `mamba` to install them.
 Do the following:
+(NB: If you're asked to initialize conda you need to type `conda init bash` and then log out and back in again).

 ```bash
 # Activate the conda software
 module load Miniconda3/4.9.2